ICT, Computer Science & Business Studies

 At Key Stage 3 the department offers students the opportunity to work with a variety of software, aiming to develop knowledge and understanding.
 Students are exposed to industry standard software and begin to learn and develop their technical skills with coding and digital media.
 Students are encouraged to work in ways that will prepare them for the rigour of GCSE Computer Science and the creativity of BTEC ICT.

 You will have the chance to study ICT as part of Park’s Curriculum Enrichment.
-You will learn how to use the functions of Microsoft Excel and Microsoft Word.
-These two programs are used at GCSE level for writing up coursework and analysing data.
+You will gain a greater depth of understanding in using Microsoft Excel and Graphics Editing packages.
+These two programs are used at GCSE level within the coursework elements of Vocational ICT.
 The skills you learn will also help you in life after you leave school.

-Each unit is assessed through a variety of Homework and Classwork tasks together with summative assessments at the end of each term.
+Each unit is assessed through a variety of independent study and summative assignments together at the end of each unit of work.
 The results of these assessments are reported home to parent via the termly student tracker.

 - Encourage your child to consider how Technology has changed their lives.